exercism/j/docs/RESOURCES.md

     starting out.
 -   [J For C Programmers](https://www.jsoftware.com/help/jforc/contents.htm) introduces J assuming a background in `C`.
 It contrasts `C` approaches with `J` ones and teaches more features of `J` than the previous two books.
-It covers more real world topics and introduces some of `J`'s great facilities for plotting.
 -   [J Phrases](https://www.jsoftware.com/help/phrases/contents.htm) is a collection of `J` sentences and phrases.
-It isn't really a high level introduction.
-Instead, it presents a wide range of `J` programs and idioms which are great for learning how to read J and seeing it used for practical tasks.
+It presents a wide range of `J` programs and idioms which are great for learning how to read and write J.
 -   [J Dictionary](https://www.jsoftware.com/help/dictionary/contents.htm) presents `J` thourgh example sessions.
 It has many exercises and is designed to be an accessible introduction.